 The Corporate Governance and Nominating Committee has retained Mercer, a wholly-owned subsidiary of Marsh & McLennan Companies, Inc., to periodically provide information, analyses, and objective advice regarding Director compensation.
-The Corporate Governance and Nominating Committee directs Mercer to: (i) assist it by providing competitive market information on the design of the Director compensation program; (ii) advise it on the design of the Director compensation program and also provide advice on the administration of the program; and (iii) brief it on Director compensation trends among the Company's compensation peer group and broader industry.
+The Corporate Governance and Nominating Committee directs Mercer to: (i) assist it by providing competitive market information on the design of the Director compensation program and also provide advice on the administration of the program; and (iii) brief it on Director compensation trends among the Company's compensation peer group and broader industry.
 Mercer last reviewed Director compensation in February 2022.
 The Board members, including the Chief Executive Officer, consider the recommendations of the Corporate Governance and Nominating Committee.
 The decisions may reflect factors and considerations in addition to the information and advice provided by Mercer.